-Increasing policy attention has focused on added sugars, including by the WHO,1 the UK National Health System,2 the Canadian Heart and Stroke Foundation,3 the American Heart Association (AHA)4 and the US Dietary Guidelines Advisory Committee (USDGAC).5 cholesterol;3 higher blood pressure5 and hypertension;5 stroke;^{3 5} coronary heart disease;^{3 5} cancer;3 and dental caries.^{1 3 5} Moreover, foods higher in added sugars are often a source of empty calories with minimum essential nutrients or dietary fibre,^{6-8} which displace more nutrient-dense foods9 and lead, in turn, to simultaneously overfed and undernourished individuals.
+Increasing policy attention has focused on added sugars, including by the WHO, the UK National Health System, the Canadian Heart and Stroke Foundation, the American Heart Association (AHA) and the US Dietary Guidelines Advisory Committee (USDGAC).

+These reports concluded that a high intake of added sugars increases the risk of weight gain, excess body weight and obesity; type 2 diabetes mellitus; higher serum triglycerides and high blood cholesterol; higher blood pressure and hypertension; stroke; coronary heart disease; cancer; and dental caries.
+Moreover, foods higher in added sugars are often a source of empty calories with minimum essential nutrients or dietary fibre,6-8 which displace more nutrient-dense foods and lead, in turn, to simultaneously overfed and undernourished individuals.